hbthegreat/palettesmith/tests/fixtures/README.md

 ## Usage

-These fixtures are used by integration tests to verify:
+These fixtures are used by integration tests in `tests/integration/` to verify:
 - Plugin loading and validation
 - Config file parsing and modification
 - Theme import/export workflows
 - Staging and rollback operations

+Unit tests (colocated with source code) create minimal test data inline and should not use these fixtures unless necessary.

 ## Adding New Fixtures